B.Riley FBR Sticks to Its Hold Rating for Hersha Hospitality (HT)

-In a report released yesterday, Bryan Maher from B.Riley FBR maintained a Hold rating on Hersha Hospitality (HT), with a price target of $7.00.
-The company’s shares closed last Wednesday at $5.53.
+B.Riley FBR analyst Bryan Maher maintained a Hold rating on Hersha Hospitality (HT) today and set a price target of $6.00.
+The company’s shares closed last Tuesday at $7.20.

-According to TipRanks.com, Maher has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -5.8% and a 48.0% success rate.
+According to TipRanks.com, Maher is ranked 0 out of 5 stars with an average return of -4.4% and a 49.8% success rate.
 Maher covers the Financial sector, focusing on stocks such as Industrial Logistics Properties, Diversified Healthcare Trust, and Braemar Hotels & Resorts.

-Currently, the analyst consensus on Hersha Hospitality is a Moderate Sell with an average price target of $5.93.
+The word on The Street in general, suggests a Moderate Sell analyst consensus rating for Hersha Hospitality with a $5.79 average price target, representing a -23.3% downside.
+In a report issued on August 5, Jefferies also maintained a Hold rating on the stock with a $6.00 price target.

 See today’s analyst top recommended stocks >>